Padmavathy Ananthagopalan: Gurukulam

 Padmavathy is a highly respected teacher.
 Her students are spread across the globe and are successful performers of the veena, the violin and vocal forms.
 She is a big advocate of the gurkula approach for learning music.
 She has been teacher to numerous students and many have benefitted from the gurukul form of residential learning.
 Jayanthi Kumaresh, her niece and student for over 22 years, is a veena exponent.
 Usha Rajagopalan, a violinist, is her student.
 Maalavika Sundar, an upcoming classical and light music singer, is her student for over 20 years.

 Design and Maintenance

 "If you have a keen ear, a good grasp and a heart to put them into practice, you will be a master.
 Patience, grit, sacrifice and discipline are needed."

 — Padmavathy Ananthagopalan on gaining mastery in music, 2014.

 Padmavathy has over 30 veenas in her possession.
 She is very conversant with the technical nuances of the construct of the instruments and maintains them on her own.
 She has also made changes to the traditional methods of fixing string and replacing the frets.

 She has also designed a portable veena that can be dismantled and carried in a knapsack the help of Natesa Achary.
-This is a helpful innovation as transporting the veena is a huge challenge for artists and is often seen as an impediment for locations where they artists can perform.
+This is a helpful innovation as transporting the veena is a challenge for artists and is often seen as an impediment for locations where they artists can perform.